 Instructions for varutharacha kadala curry recipe

-Mix well the delicious chickpeas curry which is ready to serve now!
+- Mix well the contents and the delicious chickpeas curry which is ready to serve now!

 You can serve the hot and delicious chickpeas curry with rice for lunch or use this as a side dish for flatbreads like chapati or use it with popular Kerala style breakfasts like puttu or appam or whatever dish you like!